 What is the purpose of an academic essay introduction?

-This is the first of four lessons about Introductory Paragraphs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of four chapters about Introductory Paragraphs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the overall purpose of an essay introduction